Do you know about the THIRD type of autoimmune thyroid disease?

 As I explain in this article, many myths and general ignorance exists regarding this form of thyroid disease because thyroid autoimmunity is not as simple as it seems.

-Atrophic Thyroiditis has a different prognosis than Hashimoto’s.
+Atrophic Thyroiditis (AT), however, has a different cause and prognosis than Hashimoto’s:

 Despite its severity and influence on health, atrophic thyroiditis not easy to diagnose.

-This is because of widespread medical ignorance and myths, the absence of goiter, the frequency of antibody fluctuations, and problems with testing technologies and test ordering practices.
+This is because of widespread medical amnesia and myths, the absence of goiter, the frequency of antibody fluctuations, and problems with testing technologies and test ordering practices.

 The current level of ignorance and the widespread myths about this thyroid disease entity is astounding.